 Handling and resolution of the conflict of interest: In its subfund selection for the management company's funds, where they are suitable for the fund in question the management company will mainly select subfunds from among its existing funds.
 Third-party products will be included where use of the management company's funds as subfunds is not in its clients' best interests.
 In its selection of suitable third-party subfunds, the management company consults the results provided by the management company's fund selection process.
 Accordingly, fund selection is the outcome of a clearly-structured, objective and comprehensible process where no restrictions apply with respect to individual fund companies and in which the management company's funds are subject to the same criteria as third-party funds.
 Please see "Use of 'group products'" for details of the fund selection process.
-Clients may obtain information regarding the costs resulting for a fund through the use of subfunds, together with the fund's other costs, in the form of the current costs detailed in the key information documents and in the information for investors pursuant to § 21 AIFMG.
+Clients may obtain information regarding the costs resulting for a fund through the use of subfunds, together with the fund's other costs, in the form of the ongoing charges detailed in the key information document and in the form of the maximum management fee applicable to the invested subfunds specified in the prospectus and in the information for investors pursuant to § 21 AIFMG.